ladybug-tools/spider-covid-19-viz-3d/cookbook/get-geo-data-global/README.md

 * Build routine to scrape data from scratch
 	* Start with WP pop or Google DSPL?
-* Add sub-groups of improtance field?
+* Add sub-groups of importance field?

 Regions